darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-create-account.md

 ## Switch Network

-Firstly, Enter [Darwinia Crab Web Wallet](https://apps.darwinia.network) and click "Setting" in the left-up corner to select the Darwinia MainNetwork.
+Firstly, Enter [Darwinia Web Wallet](https://apps.darwinia.network) and click "Setting" in the left-up corner to select the Darwinia MainNetwork.

 Please confirm that the "Account Prefix" has been set to "Darwinia" in "Setting".
 Under this precondition, all accounts in the wallet (including the existing account list) will be displayed in the form of Darwinia mainnet accounts.